hammerjs/hammerjs.github.io/getting-started.md

 ---

 # Getting Started
-Hammer is a open-source library that can recognize gestures made by touch, mouse and pointerEvents.
+Hammer is an open-source library that can recognize gestures made by touch, mouse, and pointerEvents.
 It doesn't have any dependencies, and it's small, only __{{site.data.hammer.gzipped}} minified + gzipped__!

 - [Minified code (v{{site.data.hammer.version}})](/dist/hammer.min.js)